Student Leadership, & Organizations

 Individual Class Organization

-Each class is required to become a Registered Student Organization (RSO) through the MSU Department of Student Life.
 The organization of the class requires a simple constitution.
-The constitution is similar to the College of Veterinary Medicine Bylaws.
+The constitution is like the College of Veterinary Medicine Bylaws.
+A constitution template is provided on the RSO website.
 The primary purpose of a class constitution is to establish guidelines or policies regarding class dues, frequency of class meetings, specific duties of officers, coordinators, and representatives, and to establish voting procedures to ensure a democratic process.
 Changes to the constitution require a majority vote by the class.
 It is recommended that class meetings are held at least once each semester and at a convenient time to ensure high attendance.
 In addition, class meetings should have a posted agenda, including the meeting date and time, place, and topics.
 The agenda should be posted at least one month before the scheduled meeting.

-In addition, for each preclinical semester of the DVM program, course liaisons are required for each course.
-Additional support positions, such as coordinators for specific purposes, are the class's purview.
+In addition, for each pre-clinical semester of the DVM program, course liaisons are required for each course.
+Additional support positions, such as coordinators for specific purposes, are the Class's purview.

 Students must be in good academic standing to serve as a Class Officer, Coordinator, Class Representative, or Course Liaison.